-The recipient receives complimentary registration for the Annual Meeting, a crystal plaque, and an honorarium of $5,000.
+The recipient receives complimentary registration for the Annual Meeting, where they will present their lecture, a crystal plaque, and an honorarium of $5,000.

 **The Awards Committee will screen all nominations, critically evaluate the nominee's records, and submit its recommendation to the BMES Executive Committee for approval.

 Make sure your application meets all the requirements stated above.